 - Serve as a conduit of information about membership initiatives.

 - Membership needs, with consideration of the specific needs of various segments of membership including students, young professionals, international, & industry;

 - SIAM’s implementation of membership programs;

 - Policy and procedures to guide activity groups in addressing the needs of members in specific applications areas within the field; and

 - Development of new member types including reciprocal or affiliated memberships.

 - Communicate with other committee members to address issues identified by the committee.
-Communication will mostly be via email.
-The committee will meet at least annually, most likely in conjunction with the SIAM Annual Meeting.

 The Committee shall make recommendations to the Council (which the Council may then carry to the Board) on several issues.
 These may include, but are not limited to:

 - Proposed actions for changes in or additions to new products or services, based upon input from members or member surveys.

 - Proposals that effect membership categories.